-- > Understand the Cloud Computing environment, AWS platform, and AWS website service. - ➤ Design cloud applications to demonstrate AWS services-EC2 and SQS... - Make use of Amazon CLI, web interface and AWS SDK to develop applications and demonstrate the AWS services-Kinesis and S3.. - ➤ Develop applications using AWS SDK to work with the AWS services-RDS,NO SQL
+- ➤ Understand the Cloud Computing environment, AWS platform, and AWS website service. - > Design cloud applications to demonstrate AWS services-EC2 and SQS... - ➤ Make use of Amazon CLI, web interface and AWS SDK to develop applications and demonstrate the AWS services-Kinesis and S3.. - > Develop applications using AWS SDK to work with the AWS services-RDS,NO SQL

-- CO1 Configure Eclipse with AWS SDK.Understand the basics of cloud computing and register wit the AWS cloud platform. - CO2 Design cloud applications to demonstrate AWS services-EC2 and SQS. - CO3 Make use of Amazon CLI, web interface and AWS SDK to develop applications and demonstrate the AWS services-Kinesis and S3. - CO4 Develop applications using AWS SDK to work with the AWS services-RDS,NO SQL.
+Cour Course Outcomes: At the end of the course students will be able to CO1 Configure Eclipse with AWS SDK.Understand the basics of cloud computing and register with the AWS cloud platform.
+CO2 Design cloud applications to demonstrate AWS services-EC2 and SQS. СОЗ Make use of Amazon CLI, web interface and AWS SDK to develop applications and demonstrate the AWS services-Kinesis and S3.
+CO4 Develop applications using AWS SDK to work with the AWS services-RDS,NO SQL.

-Mapping of Course Outcomes with Program Outcomes & Program Specific Outcomes
+Mapping of Course Outcomes with Program Outcomes & Program Specific Outcomes PO's PSO's CO CO1